Classes are held at Michael Collins' Kitchener Studio

 $ 522.06 Total for course and first bag of clay

 Payment is required in full to confirm registration.
 Payment by E-Transfer, Cheque or Cash.
-Fees are non-refundable unless class is cancelled.
-Send e-transfer to: mc@michaelcollins.ca
+Send e-transfer to: mc@michaelcollins.ca Fees are non-refundable unless class is cancelled.
+Please note we do not offer make up classes for any classes you are unable to attend.

 Any questions, please call Michael at 519-221-2976 or e-mail mc@michaelcollins.ca The studio is located at 13 Helen Ave., Kitchener The studio and washroom are not wheelchair accessible.
 Students will bring their own towel and apron; all tools are provided.
 Additional clay may be purchased as needed; only clay purchased at the studio may be used.